RETAIL MARKET STUDY

 This then leaves the largest portion of the retail market in and around the middle.
 Here we find department and specialty stores lurking about.

-But, without any real defining factors that separate them from the other contenders – including those above and below them in this matrix.
+But they lack any real defining factors that separate them from the other contenders – including those above and below them in this matrix.

-(Here is an article from the Chicago Sun Times about retail sales in November 2015) In this realm, the department store aims to steal market share from both the luxury and discount category.
+In this realm, the department store aims to steal market share from both the luxury and discount category.

 The lunacy.
 The only way these stores can gain market share is by way of discounting merchandise and building store locations nearby.
 That’s all.

 They are indeed in the SOUTH.
-But so are the other department stores.
+But so are other department stores.
 Side-by-side in a mall is not different.
 The store itself is the same as others.
 No difference in flow, product or character.

 Maybe something like a Bon-Ton, but a little bit nicer.
 While that’s the thought, the message it advertises is quite murky.
 Dillard’s is marketing retail with a preposterous mix of high fashion infused with heavy discounting and sales.
 Basically, it is trying to be both luxury and discount.